 Natalie Portman Black Swan movie image: Niko Tavernise | Fox Searchlight.

-“Black Swan Movie Box Office: Natalie Portman Ballet Thriller Is Year’s 2nd Biggest Sleeper Hit” last updated in December 2022.
+“Black Swan Movie Box Office: Natalie Portman Sleeper Hit” last updated in February 2023.